ganhuaruanti/fig-standards/PSR-12-extended-coding-style-guide.md

 all those projects.
 Thus, the benefit of this guide is not in the rules themselves but the sharing of those rules.

+[PSR-2][] 在 2012 被接受，從那時至今，

-[PSR-2][] was accepted in 2012 and since then a number of changes have been made to PHP which has implications for coding style guidelines.
+and since then a number of changes have been made to PHP which has implications for coding style guidelines.
 Whilst [PSR-2] is very comprehensive of PHP functionality that existed at the time of writing, new functionality is very open to interpretation.
 This PSR, therefore, seeks to clarify the content of PSR-2 in